Carnian pluvial episode: Climate during the Carnian pluvial episode

 This usually wet climate of the CPE was periodically interrupted by drier climates typical of the rest of the Late Triassic period.
+One climate simulation argues that the interior of Pangaea actually became drier during the CPE, even as its eastern margin and high-latitude regions became rainier.
+The onset of the episode may have been very rapid (~15,800 years), amplified by carbon cycle feedback effects.

+Global warming

 Global warming was also prevalent during the Carnian pluvial event.
-This is evidenced by oxygen isotope analyses performed on conodont apatite from the CPE, which show an approximately 1.5‰ negative shift in the stable isotope δ18O, suggesting global warming of 3-4 °C during the CPE and/or a change in seawater salinity.
-This warming was probably related to extensive volcanic activity at the time, evidenced by carbon isotope trends across the CPE.
-This volcanic activity was in turn probably related to the formation of the Wrangellia Large igneous province around the same time, which created vast quantities of igneous (volcanic) rocks that were accreted onto the northwest end of the North American Plate (now the Wrangell Mountains, Alaska).
+This is evidenced by oxygen isotope analyses performed on conodont apatite from the CPE, which show an approximately 1.5‰ negative shift in the stable isotope δ18O.
+This result suggests global warming of at least 3–4 °C during the CPE and/or a change in seawater salinity.
+Wider sampling supports warming on the order of 4–8°C. This warming was almost certainly related to extensive volcanic activity at the time, evidenced by carbon isotope trends across the CPE.
+This volcanic activity was in turn probably related to the formation of the Wrangellia Large igneous province around the same time, which created vast quantities of igneous (volcanic) rocks that were accreted onto the northwest end of the North American Plate (now the Wrangell Mountains, Alaska, and an estimated 6km thick layer underlying most of Vancouver Island).